-When authentication to the MySQL server occurs by means of an authentication plugin, the plugin may request that the connecting (external) user be treated as a different user for privilege-checking purposes.
-This enables the external user to be a proxy for the second user; that is, to have the privileges of the second user:
+The MySQL server authenticates client connections using authentication plugins.
+The plugin that authenticates a given connection may request that the connecting (external) user be treated as a different user for privilege-checking purposes.
+This enables the external user to be a proxy for the second user; that is, to assume the privileges of the second user:

 This section describes how the proxy user capability works.
-For general information about authentication plugins, see Section 5.7, “Pluggable Authentication”.
-If you are interested in writing your own authentication plugins that support proxy users, see Implementing Proxy User Support in Authentication Plugins.
+For general information about authentication plugins, see Section 4.11, “Pluggable Authentication”.
+For information about specific plugins, see Section 6.1, “Authentication Plugins”.
+For information about writing authentication plugins that support proxy users, see Implementing Proxy User Support in Authentication Plugins.

-For proxying to occur, these conditions must be satisfied:
+For proxying to occur for a given authentication plugin, these conditions must be satisfied:

-Consider the following definitions:
+Consider the following account definitions:

 When a client connects as

-the local host, MySQL uses
+the local host, MySQL uses the plugin named

-perform authentication.
-If
+my_auth_plugin to perform authentication.

-employee user name to the server (based on
+employee to the server, based on the

-'auth_string' and perhaps by
+and perhaps by consulting some external authentication system.

 purposes of privilege checking, as the

 employee local user.